intuit/commently/README.md

     --pr           Number     :    The pull request/issue to comment on.
 Detected in CI env --owner        String     :    The owner for the project.
 Detected in CI env --repo         String     :    The repo for the project.
-Detected in CI env --title        String     :    The title to key your comment with.
+Detected in CI env --title        String     :    The title of your comment.
+Defaults to "Commently" --key.
+String     :    The unique key for your comment.
 Defaults to "commently" --help, -h     Boolean    :    Show the help dialog --verbose, -v  Boolean    :    Output the debug log
 ```